JonathanMEdwards/subtext10/doc/language.md

 ### TODO: Nested links
-Links can target nested lists, linking to a path of IDs.
-Reflecting links can cross multiple layers of containing lists.
+Links can target nested sequences, linking to a path of IDs.
+Reflecting links can cross multiple layers of containing sequences.
 Cardinality constraints are specified seperately for each level of nesting.

 ### TODO: link updates and referential integrity

 ### Merging

 Copies happen.
 Documents get shared as email attachments.
 Documents get imported into other documents.
-Inevitably, both the copy and the original change.
+Inevitably both the copy and the original change.
 Tracking allows such changes to be later sent to the other version without wiping out all the changes that have happened to it in the meantime.
 This is called _merging_.

-Two copies of a tracked list can be compared to see exactly how they have diverged.
-The IDs in tracked lists allow changes made to an item to be tracked despite any changes made to its value or location.
+Two copies of a tracked sequence can be compared to see exactly how they have diverged.
+The IDs in tracked sequences allow changes made to an item to be tracked despite any changes made to its value or location.
 Deletions and creations are also known exactly.
 Tracking provides more precise information than text-based version control systems like git.

 Changes made to one copy can be merged into the other.
 If changes are merged in both directions the two copies become equal again.
-Sometimes changes made to both copies are such that merging must lose some information, for example if the same field in the same item is changed to be two different numbers.
+Sometimes changes made to both copies are such that merging must lose some information, for example if the same item in the same item is changed to be two different numbers.
 Merging can be done using an automatic policy to resolve such conflicts, or human intervention can be requested, either immediately in the UI when performing the merge, or later by reifying such conflicts into the document itself (but without breaking the document as textual version-control does).

 Merging can be done across copies of entire documents.
 Merging can also apply to documents included inside another document (see _include_ and _variant_).
-Merging applies to all tracked lists and links within a document.
-Non-tracked lists (including text) are treated as atomic values that change as a whole.
+Merging applies to all tracked sequences and links within a document.
+Non-tracked sequences (including text) are treated as atomic values that change as a whole.

 TODO: details.